dduan/TOMLDecoder/Sources/TOMLDecoder/TOMLDecoder.docc/GettingStarted.md

 # Getting Started

-From zero to decoding TOML, a minimal example.
+From zero to decoding TOML with TOMLDecoder, a minimal example.

+## Install

-### Install via SwiftPM
+### via SwiftPM

 TOMLDecoder is a Swift package with minimal dependencies.